 When you add a Network-enabled extension to the safe list, you can configure whether users see prompts by default when they are adding the extension to a dashboard, or when they are interacting with a view that has the extension.
 The prompt tells users details about the Network-enabled extension and whether the extension has access to full data.
 The prompt gives users the ability to allow or deny the extension from running.
 You can hide this prompt from users, allowing the extension to run immediately.
 When enabled for a site, Sandboxed extensions are allowed by default and do not prompt users.

 Turn off Sandboxed extensions

-Starting in Tableau 2019.4, Sandboxed extensions are enabled for Tableau Server and Tableau Online by default.
+Starting in Tableau 2019.4, Sandboxed extensions are enabled for Tableau Server and Tableau Cloud by default.
 Sandboxed extensions run in a protected environment and are hosted by Tableau.
 Administrators can control whether to let users run Sandboxed extensions on a site.
 Sandboxed extensions don't need to be added to the safe list.
 When Sandboxed extensions are allowed, users are able to freely add Sandboxed extensions to dashboards and are able to open and use dashboards that contain Sandboxed-extensions.
 If you need to block a Sandboxed extension, a server administrator can add the Sandboxed extension to a global block list.
 If you need to turn off Sandboxed extensions completely, you can change the default setting for the site.
 If you change the default setting for Sandboxed extensions, only the extensions (including Sandboxed extensions) that are on the safe list will be allowed to run.